greenelab/ccc-manuscript/README.md

-# Automated scholarly manuscripts on GitHub
+# An efficient not-only-linear correlation coefficient based on machine learning

 <!-- usage note: edit the H1 title above to personalize the manuscript -->